carmine560/trading-assistant/README.md

 <tr><td><code>('count_trades',)</code></td>

 <td>Count the number of trades for the day.
-Additionally, output a chapter
+Additionally, write a chapter
 section for <a href="https://ffmpeg.org/ffmpeg-formats.html#Metadata-1">FFmpeg metadata</a> when Nvidia ShadowPlay records a screencast.
 You must call this command after order execution.</td></tr>